fusioncharts/backbone-fusioncharts/README.md

 $ npm install fusioncharts --save
 ```

-After installing `backbone-fusioncharts`, import it in your Backbone app:

-Include the controller using any of the CommonJS, ES6 or AMD include style.
+Import `backbone-fusioncharts` in your Backbone app using any of the CommonJS, ES6 or AMD include style.

 CommonJS
 ```js